Green Event Waste Audit Calculator

 Now estimate cost.
 Landfill cost for the remaining 120 kilograms is 120 × $0.20, which equals $24.
 Diversion cost for the 180 kilograms is 180 × $0.15, which equals $27.
 Together, the total waste-management cost under this scenario is $51.
 If all 300 kilograms had gone to landfill instead, the cost would have been 300 × $0.20, or $60.
 Under these assumptions, the diversion program saves $9 while also keeping 180 kilograms of material out of landfill.

-This example shows why the calculator is helpful.
+This example shows why the calculator is useful for green event planning.
 It translates sustainability goals into operational numbers.
 Instead of saying you want a greener event in general terms, you can say that your plan is expected to divert 180 kilograms, reduce landfill volume to 120 kilograms, and slightly lower disposal cost.
 Even when the cost savings are modest, the estimate can support decisions about signage, volunteer staffing, reusable products, and vendor coordination.

-When you review the result, start with the waste quantities before focusing on cost.
+When you review a green event waste audit estimate, start with the material quantities before focusing on the dollars.
 The diverted and landfill weights tell you how much material each stream may need to handle.
 Those numbers can help you estimate container counts, pickup frequency, and staffing needs.
 If the landfill amount still looks high, you may want to revisit purchasing choices, food service methods, or the realism of your diversion plan.
 If the diverted amount looks high but you do not have strong contamination controls, your assumed diversion rate may be too optimistic.

 Average waste per person often has the biggest effect on the final estimate.
 A small change in this input can significantly change total waste, especially for large events.
 That is why it is worth checking your assumptions against real data whenever possible.
 Food-heavy events, events with many single-use items, and events with exhibitor packaging usually generate more waste than short meetings with refill stations and digital materials.
 If you are unsure, run a low, medium, and high scenario rather than relying on a single number.